A simple comparison graphic showing Make vs Workato vs eZintegrations with brief summaries of their integration capabilities.

 Definition:

-Scalability refers to a platform’s ability to handle growing data volumes, concurrent workflows, and real-time integrations.
+• Scalability is a platform’s ability to handle growing data volumes, concurrent workflows, and real-time integrations

-• Make: Limited by operation-based quotas and execution limits
+• Limited by operation-based quotas and execution limits

 Example:

-Enterprise iPaaS platforms commonly process millions of records per day across operational and analytical systems.
+• Enterprise iPaaS platforms can process millions of records per day across operational and analytical systems

 Security, Compliance, and Governance